google/gapid/DEVDOC.md

 5. Start debugging with `Debug->Start Debugging` (on Linux with `F5`) and make sure `Attach to Delve` is selected as the launch configuration.

-6. Now VSCode can interact with Delve and can be used for debugging `gapis` in VSCode UI instead of command line.
+6. Now VSCode can interact with Delve and can be used for debugging `gapis` in VSCode UI instead of the command line.
 Enjoy your debugging :)

 ## How to debug via printing message